Tunetown/ProBro/README.md

 - none

 Can contain:
 - Multiple **"extension"** tags (at least one has to be defined.
-However, the extension tag can have no attributes here, like in the project properties.)
+However, the extension tag can have no attributes here, like in the project properties, also just the content will be interpreted as file extensions without the dot.)

 #### Tag "file"